 Maybe you've seen this ad at a bus shelter near you.
-In case it's not abundantly clear, we're supposed to say, No, it's not.
+In case it's not abundantly clear, we're supposed to say no, it's not.
 But given licensed daycare is but one form of care among many, it may actually be fair enough.
-And where that ad implies tremendous shortages, the reality is in Canada's largest city, data published by the City of Toronto going back to 2009 shows daycare vacancies.
+And where that ad implies tremendous shortages, the reality is in Toronto, data published by the City of Toronto going back to 2009 shows daycare vacancies.

-Those vacancies fluctuated from a low of 3.6 per cent to a high of 6.6 per cent between 2009 and 2014.
-By way of contrast, the rental apartment vacancy rate in Toronto in October 2014 was 1.6 per cent.
+Those vacancies fluctuated from a low of 3.6 percent to a high of 6.6 percent between 2009 and 2014.
+By way of contrast, the rental apartment vacancy rate in Toronto in October 2014 was 1.6 percent.